-5 Foot Way is a supperclub and catering company based in Somerset.
-I am Michelle, and I set up the company with my husband, Steve.
-I am a self-taught British Malaysian Chinese cook.
-I grew up in Malaysia and honestly believe that the quality and variety of food there, due to the intercultural influences over centuries the quality and variety of food in Malaysia has led to a food culture which is one of the best in the world.
-My parents instilled in me a passion for trying all kinds of cuisines and ingredients, and when I came to the UK to study, I taught myself to recreate the food from home.
-I experiment and learn new things about food constantly, and love the way international cuisines have grown and flourished since I first moved here.

-My husband and I enjoy sharing authentic South East Asian and other Asian street food experiences and feeding people.
-Our speciality is Malaysian food but we have a broad repertoire of Chinese, Indian and other South East Asian cuisines (and we make a pretty mean roast dinner).

-We hold supper clubs, cater for private events and are planning to start a weekly food-to-go / takeaway service in our local area.
-We also run cooking demonstrations and classes; volunteer to raise money or provide food for charity events; we can be found as a pop-up at festivals and markets; and collaborate with other passionate street food entrepreneurs.

 5 Foot Way is a street food and catering company based in Somerset.
 Michelle set up the company with her husband Steve.
 She is a self-taught British Malaysian Chinese cook, and is proud to introduce the food of Malaysia, her birth country, to the West Country.
 Due to intercultural influences over centuries the quality and variety of food in Malaysia has led to a food culture which is one of the most complex and varied in the world.
 We have a passion for trying all kinds of cuisines and ingredients, and after moving to the UK Michelle taught herself to recreate the food from home.
 We are always experimenting and learning new methods and recipes, enjoying the rich variety of world cuisines that have appeared in the UK over the last twenty years.

 5 Foot Way’s speciality is Malaysian food but we have a broad repertoire of Chinese, Indian and other South East Asian cuisines.

 We hold supper clubs, cater for private events and run cooking demonstrations and classes; volunteer and raise money / provide food for charity events; we can be found as a pop-up at festivals and markets; and collaborate with other passionate food entrepreneurs.